jugmac00/jugmac00.github.io/content/til/how-to-detach-sessions-from-a-terminal.md

 ## Hello terminal multiplexer

 Most engineers probably heard of tmux and screen before.
-They are tools which allows detaching sessions from the terminal, so even when your connection dies, the session continues to run in the background.
+These tools allow detaching sessions from the terminal, so even when your connection dies, the session continues to run in the background.
 Sounds great, right?

 I think I used these before on some rare occasions, but certainly not enough to